-The council is introducing communal bins, where appropriate, in some areas of Newcastle that have back lane waste and recycling collections.
+The council has introduced shared bins, where appropriate, in some areas of Newcastle that have back lane waste and recycling collections.

 Back lanes present a number of challenges for the refuse collection service: